Library Resources, Service & General Rules

 - Identity Card is mandatory for getting access to TAGORE LIBRARY.

 - Leave your personal belongings at the property counter.
 Notebooks, laptops etc. are only allowed inside.
 Library is not responsible for any loss of personal belongings.

 - Patrons should record their ENTRY/EXIT at the entry point using ID card.
 It has to be repeated every time you make a fresh visit to the library.

 - Conversations and discussions disturb the total library ambience.
 Therefore all are requested to maintain dignified silence.
 Members shall not attempt to alter library seating arrangements.

 - There should prior consent to avail study zone facility for students where mild discussions are allowed without affecting total ambience.

 - Books are arranged on shelves according to their Dewey Decimal Class Numbers.
 So you need not shelve them by yourself.
 After reading, books may be put at the table or leave them flat on the shelf.

-- Students can avail two books at a time issued for 14 days which should be returned /renewed once within date of return.
+- Students can avail three books at a time issued for 14 days which should be returned /renewed once within date of return.
 A fine of Re.1/- per day will be collected from those who fail to return the books in time.